JMC-design/turtle-graphics/README.md

 Procedure macros

 (REPEAT TIMES &rest COMMANDS)
 	"Exposes REPEAT-COUNTER to the contents of the macro.
-TIMES may be an integer or :FOREVER.""(to   "Defines a new turtle procedure.
-VARS is a regular lambda list."
+TIMES may be an integer or :FOREVER."
 (TO NAME VARS &BODY)
 	"Thin wrapper around DEFUN, VARS accepts a regular lambda list"